 The species was found in Kent by L. Breda Burt, the record being published in Philp (1982) as "a fine clump".
 The number of plants present - and, indeed, the presence of the plant at all - has varied over the years.
-Population changes are described by Edgington (2008)23: Eric Philp found three plants after the initial discovery and then all disappeared in the 1980s after some hot summers.
+Population changes are described by Edgington (2008)37: Eric Philp found three plants after the initial discovery and then all disappeared in the 1980s after some hot summers.
 John Edgington's find in 2007 of six plants was published as a discovery of the species' reappearance.
 However, this was preceded by Owen Mountford having found three tufts, each of c.
 4cm diameter, in August 2001.
-In July 2009, a visit by the British Pteridological Society (BPS) found plants looking very dead, although viewed with a hand lens some were still green at the centre; at least four plants were still present in April 2011 (Geoffrey Kitchener, Lliam Rooney) although only three in 2013 (Stephen Lemon), but the fern may not have shown in 2012.
+In July 2009, a visit by the British Pteridological Society (BPS) found plants looking very dead, although viewed with a hand lens some were still green at the centre; at least four plants were still present in April 2011 (Geoffrey Kitchener, Lliam Rooney) although only three were seen in May (Sue Buckingham, Lliam Rooney).
+There were still three in 2013 (Stephen Lemon), but the fern may not have shown in 2012.
 In fern is subject to die-back and apparent disappearance for periods.